Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### withdrawAuction
-withdraw progressing auction for nft token
+Withdraw progressing auction for nft token

 > NFT auction creators can withdraw their auctions using this function